jackru/census/README.md

-# An Interactive Map displaying PfIE's FOI findings
+# An Interactive Map displaying NI Census data

-Find your school and see which religious organisations visit.
+NI Census data on religion from the 2021 census.